JamesCostello-dev/Work-Day-Scheduler/README.md

 # Work Day Scheduler

 ## Description
 Calendar application that allows a user to save events for each hour of the day.
-This app runs in the browser and feature dynamically updated HTML and CSS powered by jQuery.
+This app runs in the browser and features dynamically updated HTML and CSS powered by jQuery.

 ## Table of Contents: